Font size

 Avove received Bronze recognition for its growing work around early careers inclusion and creating a culture where opportunity is actively passed on across the organisation.
 Reflecting publicly after the event, Talent and Attraction Manager Amelia Roberts described social value as “the aspect of my role that I feel most passionate about”, while positioning the recognition as part of an ongoing organisational journey rather than a finished destination.

 First Bus also achieved Bronze recognition, reflecting work around social recruitment, Routes to Work activity in Sheffield, and a strong focus on early careers.
-One of the most interesting reflections came afterwards from Early Careers and Talent Acquisition Lead Mike Gorman, who described gathering the evidence for the submission as one of the most valuable projects he had undertaken since joining the organisation.
-That observation reflects a theme increasingly seen across Charter submissions: the process itself often helps organisations identify, connect and better understand activity that is already happening across recruitment, operations, social value, people teams and community partnerships.
+Early Careers and Talent Acquisition Lead Mike Gorman, who picked up the award for First Bus, described gathering the evidence for the submission as one of the most valuable projects he had undertaken since joining the organisation.
+That observation reflects a theme increasingly seen across Charter submissions: the process itself helps organisations identify, connect and better understand activity that is already happening across recruitment, operations, social value, people teams and community partnerships.

-The Royal Foundation of The Prince and Princess of Wales received Bronze recognition for the Homewards programme and for using its convening power in service of wider social impact goals around homelessness prevention and systems collaboration.
+Annie Gale, Strategic Employment Lead, received the award for The Royal Foundation of The Prince and Princess of Wales - achieving Bronze recognition for the Homewards programme and for using its convening power in service of wider social impact goals around homelessness prevention and systems collaboration.

 What mature practice looks like